 Small companies and startups can be a great route into your industry, a place where you can learn and develop new skills alongside your usual day-to-day tasks and responsibilities.
-Generally, you get to work in a more flexible environment which is ideal for those of you who are still mapping out your career path within your industry.
+Generally, you get to work in a more flexible environment, which is ideal for those of you who are still mapping out your career path within your industry.

 Roles within smaller companies often have a lot less structure and tend to suit individuals who are highly adaptable.
-Due to the flexibility of a smaller company, it’s common for smaller companies to face a lot of changes within a small amount of time so it’s important that you are someone who adapts well to change.
+Due to the flexibility of a smaller company, it’s common for them to face a lot of changes within a small amount of time, so they will need an employee who adapts well to change.

 This is extremely beneficial for your professional network and enables you to build closer and stronger relationships.
 People who work for smaller companies and startups are often involved in other projects and companies, which can open the door to other opportunities for you in the future!

 Although your effort does not get noticed as much as when you work for a smaller company, you get to work with a range of professionals at different levels.
-In larger companies, you often have access to more resources and potentially a bigger budget for your projects too!
-There are lots of opportunities to learn new skills through internal and external training, online courses and more.
+In larger companies, you often have access to more resources and potentially a bigger budget for your projects, too!
+There are lots of opportunities to learn new skills and secure a bright future through internal and external training, online courses, and more.

 Working for a larger company allows you to become a specialist in your field through the resources and opportunities that are available.
 You will often have a more structured job role that remains more or less the same from day to day - with little to no surprises.

-In larger companies, you have more opportunity to travel for work purposes, this involves meeting new people from all over the world and gaining a handful of professional skills from these experiences.
+In larger companies, you have more opportunity to travel for work purposes.
+This involves meeting new people from all over the world and gaining a handful of professional skills from these experiences.
 This helps you to build confidence and develop a range of hard and soft skills that you can use throughout your career.

 Remember, not all of these pros and cons will apply to every small or large size company, there will be some exceptions!
-Before you apply for a job, it’s very important that you research the company and familiarise yourself with as much information as possible; their company size, values, background, history, future growth plans - nowadays, it’s easy to find almost all of this information on LinkedIn, Facebook, Company websites etc.
+Before you apply for a job, it’s very important that you research the company and familiarise yourself with as much information as possible; their company size, values, background, history, future growth plans.
+Nowadays, it’s easy to find almost all of this information on LinkedIn, Facebook, Company websites, etc.

 Check out the following Employee Review sites to gain an honest insight into the working environment of the company you want to work for:

-If you are not looking for a place to settle for years and years but more of a place to apply your skills, build confidence in your career whilst trying out different roles, a smaller size company may be the best option for you!
+If you are not looking for a right place to settle for years and years but more of a place to apply your skills, build confidence in your career whilst trying out different roles, a smaller size company may be the best option for you!
 On the other hand, if you are happy where you are located, you know exactly what role you want to settle into and you are looking for a company with clear progression opportunities, a larger size company is for you!